Blagovest-Todorov/DBExample/README.md

 what is normalizerd DB- a DB with no repatings entries.
 So to structure the DB , not to have redundant entries.the process of organizing data in a database.
 Normalization is the process of organizing data in a database.
 This includes creating tables and establishing relationships between those tables according to rules designed both to protect the data and to make the database more flexible by eliminating redundancy and inconsistent dependency.
+INSERT INTO table_name
+'Row_Name'
+VALUES(....); -- We insert into a given table and rowName a given Value;
+MULTIPLE INSERT ior BULK INSERT
+INSERT INTO table_Name
+(Row1, Row2)
+VALUES
+(..,..),
+(..,..),
+(..,..)
+--We inserted into the table into two columns three rows of recoreds